CarlosJunior01/CarlosJunior01/README.md

 ## PROFILE
 **Eternal student and enthusiast of technology and all the transformation it provides.** :coffee:

-Developer of Mobile systems and Digital Games.
+Developer of Mobile applications Android and iOS.
 I have good interpersonal relationships, focus, dedication and commitment to work and the team, courage to face new challenges, great desire and energy to learn, grow and develop professionally.

 *******